Augusto11CB/Augusto11CB/README.md

 - 🔭 I’m currently working on Open Finance Brazil @PagSeguro

-- 📚 Currently, I'm attending a Master Degree course in Software Engineer at Escola Politécnica of the University of São Paulo (Poli-USP).
+- 📚 I'm attending a Master Degree course in Software Engineer at Escola Politécnica of the University of São Paulo (Poli-USP).

 - 🌱 At present, I'm studying to get the AWS Certificate Developer Associate and Oracle Certificate Java 17.